bongatores/nostrSpace/README.md

 # NostrSpace

   A 3d space where all places can be yours until someone removes them from you (soon).
   View nostr profiles in a 3d empty world!
-Interactions coming soon if possible ...
+Interactions coming soon if possible.

+  Events that occurs in Nostr (profile creation, channel creation, reactions to a post) generates artfacts in the game.
+Profiles are bases in the space, channels are black holes, reactions are antimatter particles at fast speed.
+Users can login with Nostr, occupy space with its profile, fire at other players and move in the space.

+  Messages sent to Nostr are identified by their tags and kinds in order to recognize the action done by players (shoot, movement, occupy positions).

 ## Technologies

   - **React** - constructs the dapp;
   - **Groomet** - react framework to help doing the user interface;
   - **ThreeJS** - renders the 3d world and allows the user to explore it and interact with it;
-  - **Nostr** -  get profiles, allow sending messages that will be used to place information in the world
+  - **Nostr** -  get profiles,get channels, get reactions, allow sending messages that will be used to place information in the world
   - **Alby** - allow login with nostr and bitcoin lightning;